 Troubleshooting Your Code

-No matter how long you’ve been coding, sometimes you’ll find errors that keep your program from running.
+No matter how long you’ve been coding, sometimes things won’t run on the first try.
 Troubleshooting is the process of looking through your code to find and fix problems.

 If your code didn’t work: